-From working out to reading the news and meditating, your early morning hours are sacred time that can, and should, be spent doing things for yourself.
-Because once the workday begins, you hit the grind and by the end of the day, who knows if you’ll have any time for yourself.
+From working out to reading the news and meditating, your early morning routine is a sacred time that can, and should, be spent doing things for yourself.
+Because once the workday begins, you hit the grind, and by the end of the day, who knows if you’ll have any time for yourself.

 A majority of highly successful business executives, entrepreneurs, and celebrities wake up early so that they can make the most out of every minute of their day — especially their mornings.
 And most use this quiet time to prepare for the day ahead, get in the right mindset, and set a positive and productive tone for the day.
 So, instead of hitting that snooze button, it’s time to take back your mornings.